Skip to content

 While employing an indirect model would solve many of the challenges, the dependency on a single hub in a central model quickly becomes prohibitive for long-term adoption as well as global reach.

-To meet these demands, more decoupled models like the 4-corner and 5-corner frameworks are necessary.
+To meet these demands, more decentralized models like the 4-corner and 5-corner frameworks are necessary.
 Ensuring interoperability between the components of the communication architecture is crucial for delivering value.
 Present and future compliance requirements will inevitably highlight these models anyway, driving more companies to adopt them.

 Realistically, each business is going to have to participate in multiple communications channels and therefore network models at the same time.
 Implementing access or choosing a strong partner to connect is an effective strategy to keep the overhead under control.